Guide for Voting Assistance Officers

 As a Voting Assistance Officer (VAO), you are part of a worldwide network of military members, U.S. government employees and volunteers who aid in ensuring that citizens covered under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) understand their voting rights and know how to vote absentee.

 These citizens include:

-- active duty members of the Uniformed Services or Merchant Marine;
+- an active duty member of the Uniformed Services, Merchant

 - U.S. citizens residing outside the U.S.